Agent Carter “Time and Tide” Spoilers Ahead

-Agent Carter’s third episode was yet another solid one providing that this show will probably, definitely be Marvel’s best.
+Agent Carter’s third episode, “Time and Tide” was yet another solid one proving that this show will probably, definitely be Marvel’s best thus far.

 Episode Summary: As Peggy and Jarvis continue to search for Leviathan and Stark’s stolen weapons, she’s forced to work as a double agent which eventually gets a member of SSR killed.